The following frequently asked questions will help students prepare for graduation.

 Yes, however your family should not disturb others in the process.
-An professional photographer will take pictures at the event.
-The electronic version of the photo will be made available free of charge on the Nash Community College web site.
+A professional photographer will take pictures at the event.
+The electronic version of the photo will be made available on the Nash Community College Alumni Facebook page.

 Can my degree be mailed to me?

 No. Degrees may get lost in the mail causing students to have to repay the degree fee.